-Do I Need a License to Ride a motorized bicycle in Iowa?
+2022 Update: Do I Need a License to Ride a motorized bicycle in Iowa?

-There is a hipster movement afoot to electrify and otherwise motorize bicycles.
-I say hipster because this movement is slightly different than the moped movement of the 1980s where established players created motorized pedal (thus, “mo-peds”) as an answer to the international fuel crisis.
+There is a movement afoot to electrify and otherwise motorize bicycles.
+This movement is slightly different than the moped movement of the 1980s where established players created motorized pedal vehicles (thus, “mo-peds”) as an answer to the international fuel crisis.
 It includes both the kit electrification of existing bicycles and the original equipment manufacture (OEM) of bicycles as well as the attachment of two and four stroke gasoline powered motors to existing bicycles by startup companies across the country.
 Some of the gasoline powered variants resemble the motorized bicycles that preceded motorcycles in the early 1900s, with large, chromed teardrop headlights and retro cruiser frames.
 Some of these manufacturers have promoted their motorized bicycles on their websites and elsewhere “street legal” without the need for title, registration, insurance, or rider licensure.
 Buyer beware.

 In 2006, the Iowa Legislature modified Iowa Code Chapter 321 to redefine motorized bicycles and bicycles that happen to have electric assist.
-Iowa Code § 321.1(40)(c) defines a bicycle as either human powered two-wheeled with at least one saddle or “[a] device having two or three wheels with fully operable pedals and an electric motor of less than seven hundred fifty watts (one horsepower), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden, is less than twenty miles per hour.”
+Iowa Code § 321.1(40)(c) formerly defined a bicycle as either human powered two-wheeled with at least one saddle or “[a] device having two or three wheels with fully operable pedals and an electric motor of less than seven hundred fifty watts (one horsepower), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden, is less than twenty miles per hour.”

 Though others may disagree, I consider both the Phantom Ghost line of gasoline powered motorcycles, quoted by company president as capable of 35 mph, to be motorized bicycles in Iowa.
 I also consider the Outrider Alpha 422, an electrified pedal trike, to be a motorcycle in certain forms, especially those reportedly exceeding no-peddle speeds of over 46 mph on the flat.

-The Iowa Attorney General in a non-binding opinion requested by the Adair County Attorney has indicated that a bicycle, including electrified bicycles that do not exceed the 20 mph limit unassisted human power, requires no licensure nor registration.
-A motorized bicycle rider must title, register, and insure a motorized bicycle and it must have a manufacturer’s certificate of origin and a VIN number for that purpose.
+Much faster, typically gasoline powered motorized bicycles, or, "mopeds," do require driver's licenses.
+They also require the rider to title, register, and insure a motorized bicycle and it must have a manufacturer’s certificate of origin and a VIN number for that purpose.
 A rider must have a driver’s license or a moped rider’s license to ride a motorized bicycle in the State of Iowa.

 If you or a loved one has been arrested for OWI (DUI) or other Iowa criminal offense, contact David A. Cmelik Law PLC at 319-389-1889 or https://www.daclawfirm.com for a free initial consultation today.
 However, remember that a blog is not legal advice and that no attorney-client relationship is established by sending unsolicited information to an attorney over the Internet.